-The foods introduced to the horse’s diet they have not adapted to become the cause of many dysfunctions and diseases.
+The foods introduced to the horse’s diet have not adapted to become the cause of many dysfunctions and diseases.
 Adaptation to new foods takes tens of thousands of years and certainly a lot more than the 4000 years we have domesticated them.
-In the 45 years I have been with horses and when talking with other horse owners who have been with them even longer, horses were rarely fed grain on a regular basis.
-In the past 30 or so years, marketing of grains to horse owners has now made the care givers feel less than worthy if they are not feeding grains year round to their horses.
+In the 45 years, I have been with horses and when talking with other horse owners who have been with them even longer, horses were rarely fed grain on a regular basis.
+In the past 30 or so years, the marketing of grains to horse owners has now made the caregivers feel less than worthy if they are not feeding grains year-round to their horses.
 I often hear people respond to my no-grain challenge with this question, “But how will he get his nutrients?”

 They have lived 54,999,950 years without grain.
 Going for 2 weeks without grain will not kill them and will perhaps help you see the positive changes in your horses when fed the way they were made – with food adapted to their good bacteria.